skeres/kubernetes_tutorial/10_readme.md

 ### Add quota to my-namespace-01
 tip : you can limit the number of objects in a namespace
-1/ create your yml file ( see directory resources/10 to get the file )
+1/ Create your yml file ( see directory resources/10 to get the file )
 `vim quota-resources.yml`

+file content :
 apiVersion: v1
 kind: ResourceQuota
 metadata: